Skip to main content

 When you submit "further coordinated" LAANC, above the displayed altitudes, it's a manual approval process dealing with more sensitive airspace.
 Despite the name, there is no back-and-forth coordination and simply a manual response of Approved, Denied, or Auto-canceled if they didn't have a chance to answer.
 In areas where you need to fly above the altitude limit, a little more planning is needed.

-There is no clear feedback as to why any particular request was approved or denied, and part of learning the system also involves learning the habits and expectations of your local tower.
+Part of learning the system also involves learning the habits and expectations of your local tower.
 Each airspace can be different, want to see certain details, and might be checking the LAANC portal at different times and intervals, etc., so it's hard to say definitively what went "wrong" if a request is denied or canceled.
+LAANC now supports the ability to provide feedback on denials like, "Resubmit - lower altitude."
+This will help with gaining those approvals.

 To better understand LAANC and what's possible, familiarize yourself with the ins and outs of the system.
 There are lots of details and links throughout the LAANC process to help break down what's possible, limitations, etc. We also have additional resources and videos available on this topic.